hand1ov1eternity/to-do-list-app/README.md

 ---

-> Made with ❤️ using jQuery and a splash of creativity.
+> Made with ❤️ using jQuery and a splash of creativity — always a work in progress 🚧.